Best Time to Visit Cornwall Coast Path and Ocean

 Driving to Cornwall is the most common approach, and offers the most flexibility for getting around.
 If you aren’t familiar with driving in the UK, you should know that many roads in Cornwall are not for the faint of heart.

 Along your way, experience what I consider the unsung hero of UK road trips – service stations.
 Unlike in the US, where everything is so spread out, services in the UK group petrol, food sellers, and even a few grocery and shopping options all in one spot.
-You can grab a Starbucks, pick up snacks, or stretch your legs and let the kids run around a picnic area.
+You can typically grab a Starbucks, pick up a meal, or stretch your legs in the picnic area.

 My favorite stop on the way to Cornwall is Teals.
 This farm shop and restaurant is right off the A303, and likely on your way if you started near London.
 We loved picking up local treats in the shop and the adjacent field was the perfect spot for giving ourselves and our dog a short walk.